Skip to main content

 typeindividual, business

-statuspending, active, suspended, rejected
+statusactive, suspended, rejected

 kycStatusnot_started, under_review, incomplete, approved, rejected

-capabilitiescards, wallets, virtualAccounts, transfers
+capabilitieswallets, virtualAccounts, transfers

 Wallets

 A Wallet is a custodial crypto wallet Ledger manages on behalf of a customer.
 Wallets hold stablecoin balances and are the foundation for most money movement.
+What you can do with a wallet:

-• Receive deposits via crypto deposit addresses or virtual accounts
+• Receive deposits via crypto deposit addresses

-• Send transfers to other wallets or external addresses
+• Send onchain transfers to external addresses

 • Hold stablecoin balances